 Short Personal Description:

 Scott Schlup is currently serving as director of bands at Rocky Mountain High School (Ft.
 Collins CO), following a sixteen year experience as Director of Bands at Lesher Junior High School.
 In addition to his work in the Poudre School District, Scott became the Musical Director of the Loveland Concert Band in 2000, after a seven year engagement with the Northern Colorado Concert Band.
-His involvement with community music groups includes work with the Fort Collins Flute Choir and the Fort Collins Wind Symphony, where he has conducted and currently serves as President of the Board of Directors.
+His involvement with community music groups includes work with the Fort Collins Flute Choir and the Fort Collins Wind Symphony, where he served as President of the Board of Directors for over 20 years.
 Scott was instrumental in the creation of the Fort Collins Wind Symphony Brass - a professional brass choir based out of Fort Collins.

 Scott works internationally at various summer music camps, including the LeBam Summer International Band Camp in Beirut, Lebanon and the International Orchestra Camp held bi-annually in Lüchow, Germany.
 Scott also is on the staff for the Colorado Ambassadors of Music which takes over 350 students to Europe every-other summer to perform a series of concerts in eight different European countries.